ZgblKylin/NavigatorGenerator/README.md

 If `output` not given, the generated html will be printed to stdout.

-See `/example` for an example config file and generated html.
+See `/example` for an example config file and `/doc` or [GitHub Pages](https://zgblkylin.github.io/NavigatorGenerator/) for generated html.

 Google Chrome lighthouse report for the generated html(hosted on Nginx with gzip compression enabled):
 ![lighthouse report](example/lighthouse.png)